The Division movie will be coming to Netflix

-At Ubisoft’s annual briefing during the Electronic Entertainment Expo, the French publisher revealed that The Division movie will be coming to Netflix.
+At Ubisoft’s annual briefing during the Electronic Entertainment Expo (E3), the French publisher revealed that The Division movie will be coming to Netflix.

-Starring actors Jake Gyllenhaal and Jessica Chastain, The Division is based on the post-apocalyptic shooter series and has been in development for a while now.
+Starring actors Jake Gyllenhaal and Jessica Chastain, The Division is based on the postapocalyptic shooter series and has been in development for a while now.
 Deadpool director David Leitch is helming the film.

 [Access Granted.
 Commencing Transmission]